Quasi-periodic two-scale homogenisation and effective spatial dispersion in high-contrast media: Introduction

-where the wave $u$ represents the information being propagated, such as pressure in acoustics, deformation in elasticity or electromagnetic fields in electromagnetism\footnote{In elasticity and electromagnetism the wave equation describes certain polarised waves: e.g. Shear polarised wave in elasticity or Transverse Electric and Transverse Magnetic polarised waves for the Maxwell system.} The physical nature of the waves under investigation depends on the choice of the domain $\Omega$, with propagation and localisation being studied when $\Omega$ is the whole space and vibration modes under investigation for bounded $\Omega$ subject to specific boundary conditions.
-The coefficients $a$ are periodic and characterise the microstructured nature of the media:
+where the wave $u$ represents the information being propagated, such as pressure in acoustics, deformation in elasticity or electromagnetic fields in electromagnetism\footnote{In elasticity and electromagnetism the wave equation describes certain polarised waves: e.g. Shear polarised wave in elasticity or Transverse Electric and Transverse Magnetic polarised waves for the Maxwell system.}.
+The microstructured nature of the media is characterised by periodic coefficients $a_\ep\ $\footnote{The implied non-trivial dependence of $a$ on $\ep$ is deliberate and, as we shall see, important.} :

-where $a_0$, $a_1$ are (the square-root of) the wave speeds of the individual constitutive material components that make up the composite, see figure \ref{fig:compositedomain}.
+where $a_{0\ep}$, $a_{1\ep}$ are (the square-root of) the wave speeds of the individual constitutive material components, see figure \ref{fig:compositedomain}.

-The parameter $\ep$ represents the ratio between the observable length scale and the size of the microstructure and is typically small.
-Studying the asymptotic behaviour of these waves in the limit of vanishing $\ep$, for fixed frequency, is important in applications and the homogenisation theorem, also called the long-wavelength or quasi-static approximation depending on the community, states that for fixed $\lambda = \omega^2$ the wave behaviour of a microstructured media for small enough $\ep$ can be approximated by studying the vibrations of an `effective' homogeneous media whose wave speed $a^{\rm hom}$ is constant and determined directly from the `local periodic' behaviour of the problem.
+The parameter $\ep$ represents the ratio between the size of the microstructure and the observable length scale, and is typically taken to be small.
+From the point of view of applications, it is important to study the asymptotic behaviour of these waves in the limit of vanishing $\ep$.

+A classical approximation, provided by the homogenisation theorem\footnote{Also called the long-wavelength or quasi-static approximation depending on the community.}, states that for fixed frequency $\omega$ the microstructured media can be approximated by an `effective' homogeneous media whose wave speed $a^{\rm hom}$ is constant and determined directly from the `local periodic' behaviour of the problem.
+The intuition behind why the homogenisation theorem holds is that the `wavelength' of $u$ is long with respect to the microstructure: variations in $u$ appear over much longer distances than the media's period.
+Mathematically, this is ensured by assuming that $a_\ep$ are taken to be uniformly bounded and elliptic with respect to $\ep$, for example